webb-tools/tangle-network-ops/README.md

-# Secure DKG node setup
+# Secure DKG node setup - *not fully secured yet*🙃

-❗**Current development should be considered a work in progress.**
+❗ **Current development should be considered a work in progress.**

 ## Setting up a DKG Node